-Daniel is a Jenkins core maintainer and, as security officer, leads the Jenkins security team.
+Daniel is a Jenkins core maintainer and member of the Jenkins security team.

-He sometimes contributes to developer documentation and project infrastructure.
+He sometimes contributes to developer documentation and project infrastructure in his spare time.

 Kubernetes is an open-source project by Google that provides a platform for managing Docker containers as a cluster.
 In their own words:

 Kubernetes is an open source orchestration system for Docker containers.
 It handles scheduling onto nodes in a compute cluster and actively manages workloads to ensure that their state matches the users declared intentions.
 Using the concepts of "labels" and "pods", it groups the...